trabbott/AlgsProj1/README.md

 ## Dependencies
 No dependencies other than the standard C/C++ libraries are required.

+Working on Ubuntu 14.04 with gcc version 4.8.4
+Working on Mac OS 10.11.3

 ## Usage
 By default, the program will prompt the user for command line input.
 If you want to input a file, use the **-f** or **--file** flags followed by the path to the input file.
 To see the help message use the **-h** or **--help** flags.<br>